 The protocol that you use depends on which type of server you are using.
 The FTP and RCP transport mechanisms provide faster performance and more reliable delivery of data than TFTP.
-These improvements are possible because FTP and RCP are built on and use the Transmission Control Protocol/Internet Protocol (TCP/IP) stack, which is connection-oriented.
+These improvements are possible because FTP and RCP are built on and use the TCP/IP stack, which is connection-oriented.

-- Guidelines for Creating and Using Configuration Files, on page 478 - Configuration File Types and Location, on page 479 - Creating a Configuration File By Using a Text Editor, on page 479 - Copying Configuration Files By Using TFTP, on page 479 - Copying Configuration Files By Using FTP, on page 481 - Copying Configuration Files By Using RCP, on page 484 - Clearing Configuration Information, on page 488
+- Guidelines for Creating and Using Configuration Files, page B-9 - Configuration File Types and Location, page B-9 - Creating a Configuration File By Using a Text Editor, page B-10 - Copying Configuration Files By Using TFTP, page B-10

+- Copying Configuration Files By Using FTP, page B-12 - Copying Configuration Files By Using RCP, page B-15 - Clearing Configuration Information, page B-18